Fuseh/CodingHW/README.md

    The student you entered is not enrolled in BU at this point", and exit the function.

   - If the student name exists in the arraylist, remove that element from the student name, student grade and gpa arraylists, and display the message:
-   "Student successfully removed LHS.
+   "Student successfully removed BU.
 We wish them the best!".

 * The change student function should do the following: